arnavgautam/TreeHacks2015/Demos/Demo-Geolocation-PHP-Service/Demo.md

 <a name="title" />
-# Creating a Mobile Geolocation Backend in PHP with Windows Azure Websites #
+# Creating a Mobile Geolocation Backend in PHP with Microsoft Azure Websites #

 ---

 <a name="Overview" />
 ## Overview ##

 This demonstration shows how to create a PHP backend for a mobile application.
-In this case, the website will run in Windows Azure Website and will expose endpoints for finding tagged geocoordinates within a specific radius as well as adding new geocoordinates.
+In this case, the website will run in Microsoft Azure Website and will expose endpoints for finding tagged geocoordinates within a specific radius as well as adding new geocoordinates.

 Widows Azure Websites enables developers to quickly get up and running with websites.
 Websites may be developed in ASP.NET, Node.js and PHP.
 In addition, websites may use SQL or MySQL for data storage.
 Deployment can be accomplished in several ways including TFS, FTP, and GIT.